JOB POSTING INFORMATION:

-Would you like to join WFP Sudan’s experienced and talented team to plan and manage field operations to ensure the effective and efficient deployment of food assistance programmes and use of allocated resources in order to change and save the lives of the most vulnerable people in Sudan?
+Would you like to join WFP Sudan’s Logistics team and enable the delivery of professional, client-focused logistics services?
+Are you ready to partner with managers to deliver effective logistics management solutions that will change and save the lives of the most vulnerable people in Sudan?
 If yes, this opportunity is for you.

-At WFP, we are looking for a Head of Field Office for our El Geneina Sub-Office, Sudan, to be hired on a Fixed-Term contract at the NOB level.
+At WFP, we are looking for an experienced Logistics Officer to be based in El Obeid, Sudan, to be hired on a Fixted Term Contract at the NOB level.

 The United Nations World Food Programme is the world's largest humanitarian agency fighting hunger worldwide.
 The mission of WFP is to help the world achieve Zero Hunger in our lifetimes.
 Every day, WFP works worldwide to ensure that no child goes to bed hungry and that the poorest and most vulnerable, particularly women and children, can access the nutritious food they need.

 WFP Sudan has the potential to reach millions of food insecure people across Sudan – with a total of 4 million people assisted in 2018.
 WFP Sudan, one of the largest and complex operations for WFP globally, is currently rolling out its five-year Country Strategic Plan (2019-2023), which aims to provide emergency assistance through a hybrid approach (Cash, food and vouchers), along with life-changing types of programmes (Nutrition, Resilience and School Feeding).

 To contribute to daily planning and coordination of WFP logistics operations including monitoring of services provided by contracted external organizations to ensure cost-effective operations and that set objectives are achieved in full.